 Florida is one of the handful of U.S. states that licenses mold professionals at the state level.
-That means an extra layer of qualification -- and a few specific things you should verify before hiring.
+That means an extra layer of qualification, and a few specific things you should verify before hiring.

 What Florida licensing actually requires

 Florida operates its mold-licensing program through the Florida DBPR.
-Year-round high humidity, hurricane-driven flooding, and a state mold-license requirement make FL one of the most mold-active markets in the U.S.
+Year-round high humidity, hurricane-driven flooding, and a state mold-license requirement make FL one of the most mold-active markets in the U.S. For the broader context on how credentials, licensing, and insurance fit into the hiring decision, start with our full vetting checklist.

 At a high level, every licensed program shares these elements: